-Treetops ELC Botany is one of three privately owned centres with common ownership.
+Treetops ELC Botany Junction is one of three privately owned centres with common ownership.
 A centre director has oversight of daily operations.
 She is supported by a qualified centre manager and a team of staff.

 Children enrolled in this service come from culturally diverse backgrounds.
-Many children have English as an additional language including a high number from Indian, Asian, Māori and Pacific heritages.
-Children are grouped according to age in three separate rooms, each with access to outdoor areas.
+Many having English as an additional language.
+The centre includes a high number of children from Indian, Asian, Māori and Pacific heritages.
+Children are grouped by age in three separate rooms, each with access to outdoor areas.